What Does a Personal Injury Lawyer Do?

 Lawyers generally show up on the worst day of a person's life.

 Your wounds may may not have even dried before you start getting calls, requests and bills from insurance companies, doctors, police and others.
-At such a time when you should be focusing on healing and recovery, you may be feeling completely overwhelmed and stressed wondering how your going to pay for everything.
+At such a time when you should be focusing on healing and recovery, you may be feeling completely overwhelmed and stressed wondering how you are going to pay for everything.

 This is when a personal injury lawyer can help.